NikParroted/Walk-A-Kilometer-With-a-Friend/README.md

-# Walk-A-Kilometer-With-a-Friend
+# Run-A-Kilometer-With-a-Friend
-This game is based on a real life story | In this game: You need to walk 1 kilometer (or more..?) with a friend while others are playing soccer. this game also contains:
+This game is based on a real life story | In this game: You need to walk/run 1 kilometer (or more..?) with a friend while others are playing soccer. this game also contains:

 1)Console Commands